September 4, 2009

 The offensive Fonseka and Rajapaksa clan has so far had an undoubted success: the LTTE control has passed extensive coastlines east and north, where the Tamils have a greater presence-to be cornered in an area of 140 square kilometers in the Mullaitivu jungle areas, the historic feud which has always retreated when things against the Army got ugly.

-But the situation looks bad for the guerrillas, worse than other times, according to the Army, the LTTE only has 600 fighters "ready to direct fight," which are surrounded by about 50,000 soldiers covering all sides.
+But the situation looks bad for the guerrillas, worse than other times, according to the Army, the LTTE has only 600 guerrillas "in direct control arrangement" which are surrounded by about 50,000 soldiers covering all sides.
 He even speculates possible seaborne escape its supreme leader, Velupillai Prabhakaran, his old hideouts fall one after another in the hands of the troops.

 The Tamil Tigers are aware of their obvious military inferiority, so his strategy so far has been based on resisting as possible to advance and withdraw troops civilians taking with them when their positions were untenable.
-Using this technique, limiting their losses, they say, have so far lost their fiefdoms main their de facto capital, Kilinochchi, the strategic Elephant Pass and the town of Mullaitivu.
+Using this technique, limiting their losses, they say, have lost so far their main strongholds: its de facto capital, Kilinochchi, the strategic Elephant Pass and Mullaitivu town.

 The strategy has the support of one of its most experienced wings: the division of advertising, communications expert and counter-information from sites like Tamilnet English or Puthinam, in Tamil, with trying to attract the attention of the diaspora and the international community to achieve a ceasefire or mediation.
-These days, the media Tamils recreate attacks on hospitals, shooting of civilians and, in short, the word "genocide".
+These days, the media revel in attacks Tamils against hospitals, shooting of civilians and, in short, the word "genocide".

 In this beautiful island of India hanging on maps and in the offices, the indictment raises old ghosts in the memory of the Tamil community.
 Make up 18 percent of the population, ie, about two million people (no reliable census) but have seen since independence the state was built by the Sinhalese majority following exclusionary criteria and even discriminatory.
 A widely cited example is the declaration of Sinhala as the only official language.